-Mechanical ventilation is a life-support system used to support or control ventilatory lung function.
+Mechanical ventilation is a life-support system used to assist or control ventilatory lung function.
 Patients who become ventilator dependent exhibit an imbalance of ventilatory capacity and demand.
-Levels of ventilator support range from assisting the patient’s work of breathing to controlling all of the patient’s ventilatory effort.
-Most patients receiving long-term invasive ventilatory support have a tracheostomy tube in place to enable ventilator support, but they no longer require intensive monitoring.1
+Levels of ventilator support range from assisting the patient’s work of breathing to controlling all the patient’s ventilatory effort.
+Patients receiving long-term invasive ventilatory support should have a tracheostomy tube in place to enable ventilator support, but they no longer require intensive monitoring.1

-Long-term invasive mechanical ventilation provides mechanical ventilator assistance to patients who have been diagnosed with chronic respiratory illnesses or respiratory insufficiency.
-Patients who may benefit from a long-term home ventilator are limited to those who cannot be completely weaned from invasive ventilator support and those who have a disease progression that requires increasing ventilator support.
+Long-term invasive mechanical ventilation in the home provides a more comfortable and cost effective option for patients with chronic respiratory failure who have recovered from an acute event in an acute care facility.2,3 Patients who may benefit from a long-term home ventilator are limited to those who cannot be completely weaned from invasive ventilator support and those who have a disease progression that requires ongoing assistance with breathing or gas exchange.

 The number of patients requiring long-term invasive mechanical ventilation has increased in recent years because of improved care provided in the critical care setting.
 This improved care has allowed patients to survive acute respiratory failure, some of whom require long-term invasive mechanical ventilation during recovery.2

 Rationale: Mode selection varies depending on the clinical goal and the practitioner’s preference.
-Ventilators chosen for use at home must be dependable and easy for family members to operate and must allow mobility.
+Ventilators chosen for use at home must be dependable and easy for family members to operate and must allow mobility.1

-Rationale: The use of SIMV for portable volume control ventilators increases the work of breathing.
+Rationale: The use of SIMV for portable volume control ventilators may increase the work of breathing.1

 *In these skills, a “classic” reference is a widely cited, standard work of established excellence that significantly affects current practice and may also represent the foundational research for practice.